» About Our Program

 - Capacity to adapt and innovate to solve problems, to cope with unforeseen events, and to manage in unpredictable environments.

-At the completion of the MBA program with a concentration in Executive Health Care Management, students are expected to apply their knowledge and understanding of strategy, economics, management science, finance, marketing, information technology and management to identify business problems and opportunities; to analyze and develop solutions; to implement tactical and strategic approaches to overcome problems and realize the opportunities, in the medical field.
+At the completion of the MBA program with a concentration in Healthcare Management, students are expected to apply their knowledge and understanding of strategy, economics, management science, finance, marketing, information technology and management to identify business problems and opportunities; to analyze and develop solutions; to implement tactical and strategic approaches to overcome problems and realize the opportunities, in the medical field.

 Coordinator: Dr. Michael Harrison, Director of the MBA Program